The best irons for beginners and high handicappers share the same important characteristic–they’re all built to maximize forgiveness.

 - Shallow Cup Face for higher launch angles

-- Improved turf interaction from the rough and the fairway
+- Improved turf interaction between the rough and the fairway

 - Great option forthose that lsice the ball